 The Virgin Mary Altar (Marienaltar) by Tilman Riemenschneider in the Herrgottskirche in Creglingen is a popular stop on the Romantic Road in Germany.

 The small Gothic Herrgottskirche in Creglingen near Würzburg and Rothenburg ob der Tauber is a medieval artistic highlight when traveling along the Romantic Road (Romantische Straße) in Germany.
-This Lord’s Chapel has four altars including the Altar of the Virgin Mary (Marienaltar) — a masterpiece by the Late Gothic sculptor and woodcarver Tilman Riemenschneider.
+This Lord’s Chapel has four altars, including the Altar of the Virgin Mary (Marienaltar) — a masterpiece by the Late Gothic sculptor and woodcarver Tilman Riemenschneider.
 It is one of the most important medieval wood-carved artworks in Germany and as much worth seeing for its exquisitely carved details as for the religious messages in the work.

-Gothic Herrgottskirche in Creglingen
+Gothic Herrgottskirche and Altar in Creglingen

-On the outskirts of the small town Creglingen, population 4700, are two of the best-known sights on Germany’s Romantic Road (Romantische Straße): the Herrgottskirche and the Thimble Museum.
-The monumental Marienalter (Altar of the Virgin Mary’s Altar) by Tilman Riemenschneider in the Herrgottskirche (Lord’s Chapel) is a seminal work of art appreciated by thousands of annual visitors from all over the world.
+The monumental Marienalter (Altar of the Virgin or Mary’s Altar) by Tilman Riemenschneider in the Herrgottskirche (Lord’s Chapel) in Creglingen is a seminal work of art appreciated by thousands of annual visitors from all over the world.

+As with so many other wonderful chapels in Bavaria, the origins of the Herrgottskirche are simple.
 In 1384, a farmer plowing his fields found a “hostie” (host, or communion bread wafer) in perfect condition.
 This was considered a miracle and the local ruling family, Hohenlohe-Brauneck, built a Gothic chapel that soon was declared a pilgrimage site (Wallfahrtsort).

 Already in 1404, it received papal permission to sell indulgences.
 Pilgrims arrived in droves and money flowed in.

 In 1448, the Margrave of Brandenburg-Ansbach bought all the land of the Brauneck family.
 Prosperity continued — all the altars in the church date from the decades after this acquisition.
-However, in 1530, Ansbach introduced the Reformation and the chapel became Protestant.
-(German political geography and history are complicated but this also explains why Creglingen, although Franconian, is in the modern federal state Baden-Württemberg and not in Bavaria like nearby Rothenburg.)

 For the Herrgottskirche, income from pilgrimages came to an abrupt end.
 The Marienaltar was covered up and the magnificent carving only rediscovered three centuries later in 1832.